 To participate in the Annual Meeting, please visit: www.cesonlineservices.com/oprt25_vm.
-You may begin to log into the meeting platform beginning at [•] [•].m., Pacific Time, on [•] [•], 2025.
-The webcast will begin promptly at [•] [•].m., Pacific Time.
+You may begin to log into the meeting platform beginning at 7:45 a.m., Pacific Time, on Friday, July 18, 2025.
+The webcast will begin promptly at 8:00 a.m., Pacific Time.
 To attend and vote at the Annual Meeting, you must have pre-registered using the instructions provided below.

-The virtual meeting platform is fully supported across browsers and devices running the most updated version of applicable software and plug-ins.
+The virtual meeting platform is fully supported across browsers and devices running the most updated version of applicable software andplug-ins.
 Please ensure that you have a strong internet connection wherever you intend to participate in the Annual Meeting.
 Please also give yourself sufficient time to log-in before the Annual Meeting starts.

 If you encounter any technical difficulties with the virtual meeting website on the day of the Annual Meeting, please call the technical support number that will be listed in your reminder email sent the night before the Annual Meeting.
-Technical support will be available starting at [•] [•].m., Pacific Time, and until the Annual Meeting has finished.
+Technical support will be available starting at 7:45 a.m., Pacific Time, and until the Annual Meeting has finished.